what?

 What is the SOUL Journey?
 SOUL is an acronym for “School of UnLearning,” and we have learned that to really enter new spiritual territory, we first have to let go of some of what we thought we knew.
 Before we can re-learn, we have to do a little un-learning.
 We have to open our hearts and minds and become like a child again (Mt 18:3).

-The SOUL Journey is a two-month adventure with a spiritual growth community.
-In a cohort of 12 kindred spirits, you will learn and practice new spiritual skills for connecting more deeply with your own heart, with God, with other seekers, and with Creation.
-Through a combination of presentation, conversation, and experimentation, you will find fresh meaning for your post-evangelical spiritual journey in the company of other Godward souls.
+Each SOUL Journey is a two-month adventure with a spiritual growth community.
+In a cohort of up to 12 kindred spirits, you will learn and practice new spiritual skills for connecting more deeply with your own heart, with God, with other seekers, and with Creation.
+Through a combination of presentation, conversation, and experimentation, you will find fresh meaning for your spiritual journey in the company of other Godward souls.

 why?